Former Pakistan Prime Minister Imran Khan blames establishment figures for plot to kill him - Local News 8

 Khan first alleged the trio on Thursday of being responsible for the plot, in a statement shared by PTI senior leader Asad Umar, who said he had recently spoke to Khan.
 In a televised address on Thursday, Sanaullah called Khan’s allegations “grievous.”

+The ISI also said that Khan’s security was under the authority of the provincial government of Punjab, which is led by Khan’s Pakistan Tehreek-e-Insaf (PTI) party.

+“The security of the former PM was the responsibility of the PTI led government in the province of Punjab.
+The incident of the shooting is a security lapse on behalf of the government of Punjab and cannot be attributed to any individual or any security agency.
+The need of the hour is for calm in the country and not for irresponsible statements,” the ISI said in a statement.

-Khan said he knew about the plot to kill him a day before it happened.
-He also claimed that “agencies were not letting democracy function in Pakistan.”
+Khan also said he knew about the plot to kill him a day before it happened, and claimed, from a wheelchair at the press conference in a Lahore hospital, there were two shooters involved in his attack.

+“There was a burst from one side, and another coming from the front.
+There were two people,” Khan said when talking about the attack.

 One person died in Thursday’s attack which injured several others and prompted protests among Khan’s supporters.